StefanBRas/ankiextractoR/README.md

 ## Known limitations

 - The name of a card must be unique across all your decks, so be sure to not repeat names.
-- all notes from a file will have to be imported into the same deck.
+- all notes from a file will have to be imported into the same deck. (unless they differ in number of fields)
-- all notes from a file will have to have the same amount of fields.

 ## Roadmap/TODOs

 - [ ] Add these todos as issues instead.
-- [ ] Add support for different number of fields in a document.
+- [X] Add support for different number of fields in a document.
 - [ ] Settle on a format style for the inline arguments (f=1, f:1, -f 1?).
 - [ ] Command line interface.
 - [X] Add support for cloze.